Menu

 Complexities of Backup

-Performing a data backup of a server physical or virtual and the associated software applications should be easy, 9 times out of 10 there are problems.
+Performing a data backup Strategy of a server physical or virtual and the associated software applications should be easy, 9 times out of 10 there are problems.
 Enterprise customers for years have relied on industry leaders such as Commvault Software, NAKIVO, Veritas Technologies, Retrospect, VEEAM Software, Dell Technologies, IBM to provide a complex and diverse backup solution that ensures data is backed up and secured.

 Any large-scale business today has multiple levels of data protection in place to stop unauthorised access to the network, anti-virus, malware scanners, firewalls etc. The list is endless, and these products are kept up to date with patches and updates, even replaced on a regular basis.
 I bet the same isn’t true of the business backup software, to be honest it’s probably doing an okay job, but it isn’t great.

-The reason, the restore of a data backup could be required in 5 or 10 years and without the backup application that wrote it, the data is lost forever.
+The reason, the restore of a data backup Strategy could be required in 5 or 10 years and without the backup application that wrote it, the data is lost forever.
 Humans like to feel comfortable and we don’t like change to make them feel uncomfortable, despite the fact our backups are okay, we really don’t want the hassle of thinking how we are going to bring back that data from 5-10 years ago.
 Ideally restore that legacy data and put it in the cloud, after “X” years delete the lot and put the money towards infrastructure upgrades.

 Data Backup